alok-ai-lab/DeepInsight3D_pkg/README.md

 ## Description of files and folders

-1. DeepFeature_pkg has 4 folders: Data, DeepResults, FIGS and Models.
+1. `DeepInsight3D_pkg` has 4 folders: Data, DeepResults, FIGS and Models.
 It has several .m files.
-However, the main file is ‘DeepFeature.m’.
-All the parameter settings can be done in this file.
+However, the main files are 1) `Deepinsight3D.m` to peform image conversion and CNN modeling, and 2) `func_FS_classbasedCAM.m` to perform feature selection.
+All the parameter settings can be done in `Parameters.m` file.

-2. DeepFeature.m has 3 main functions:
+2. DeepInsight3D.m has 2 main functions:

-    * `func_Prepare_Data`: This function loads the data, splits the training data into the Train and Validation sets, normalizes all the 3 sets (including Test set), and converts non-image samples to image form using the Train set.
+    * `func_Prepare_Data`: This function loads the data, splits the training data into the Train and Validation sets, normalizes all the 3 sets (including Test set), and converts multi-layered non-image samples to 3D image form using the Training set.
 The Test and Validation sets are not used to find pixel locations.
-Once the pixel locations are obtained, all the non-image samples are converted to image samples.
-The image datasets are stored as Out1.mat or Out2.mat.
+Once the pixel locations are obtained, all the non-image samples are converted to 3D image samples.
+The image datasets are stored as Out1.mat or Out2.mat depending on whether norm1 or norm2 was executed.

-    * `func_TrainModel`: This function executes the convolution neural network (CNN) using SqueezeNet architecture.
-However, the user may change the net as required.
-It optimizes hyper-parameters using the Bayesian Optimization Technique.
-The nets are modified so that feature selection can be performed.
-It uses Train set and Validation set to tune and evaluate the model hyper-parameters.
+    * `func_TrainModel`: This function executes the convolution neural network (CNN) using many pretrained and custom nets.
+The user may change the net as required.
+The default values of hyperparameters for CNN are used.
+However, if `Parm.MaxObj` is greater than 1 then it optimizes hyper-parameters using the Bayesian Optimization Technique.
+It uses Training set and Validation set to tune and evaluate the model hyper-parameters.

-        Note: To test the code more quickly (as discussed above), please replace the number of the maximum objective function to 1 or 2 in Line 20 of DeepInsight_train_norm_CAM.m file.
-By default it is fifty; i.e., ‘MaxObj’,50,…, change to ‘MaxObj’,2,… (for example).
+        Note: To tune hyperparameters of CNN automatically, use a higher value of `Parm.MaxObj`.

         The best evaluation is stored in DeepResults folder as .mat files, where the file name depicts the best validation error achieved.
-For example, file 0.035778.mat in DeepResults folder tells the hyper-parameters at validation error 0.035778.
-Also, the model file model.mat detailing the nets will be stored.
+For example, file 0.32624.mat in DeepResults folder tells the hyper-parameters at validation error 0.32624.
+Also, the model file `model.mat` detailing the nets will be stored.

     * `func_FeatureSelection`: This will find activation maps at the ReLu layer, perform Region Accumulation (RA) step and Element Decoder step to find gene subset.
 The input is model.mat (from `func_TrainModel`) and related .mat file from the folder DeepResults.
 The net used is squeeznet.
 However, if different nets are used then netName at Line 6 of func_FeatureSelection.m file should be changed accordingly.